Blog

 Prof Mark Naunton

-Prof Mark’ Naunton’s recent research has focused on expanding the scope of practice of pharmacists and has supervised several PhD candidates in two relevant areas: evaluating the impact of pharmacists working in general practice and RACFs.
+Mark’s recent research has focused on expanding the scope of practice of pharmacists and has supervised several PhD candidates in two relevant areas: evaluating the impact of pharmacists working in general practice and RACFs.

-He has served on the Tasmanian PSA Branch committee (2000-2001) and the South Australian/Northern Territory PSA Branch committee (2008-2010).
+He has previously served on the Tasmanian PSA Branch committee and the South Australian/Northern Territory PSA Branch committee.

-Prof Mark Naunton has been a PSA member for 20 years and an active member of the pharmacy profession for over 25 years.
+Mark has been a PSA member for >25 years and an active member of the pharmacy profession for over 25 years.
 He undertook one of the first clinical trials in Australia evaluating the benefits of HMRs post-discharge.
 He has also been involved in various evaluations of community pharmacist screening (osteoporosis) and disease management (cardiovascular disease.
 Mark is passionate about medication safety and firmly believes pharmacists are the most suited professional to ensure this occurs.

 Caroline Diamantis